VoxML/BabyVW/README.md

 ## Installing Unity ML-Agents

 Some BabyVW functionality assumes Unity ML-Agents is installed.
-The Unity ML-Agents package is included in `manifest.json` and should be avaiable when this repository is cloned.
+The Unity ML-Agents package is included in `manifest.json` and should be available when this repository is cloned.
 To complete the installation of the `mlagents` Python package, you should:
 1. clone this repo, and follow the setup above (including VoxSim setup), then:
 2. `$ python -m venv ./ml-agents`
 3. `$ source ml-agents/bin/activate`